Erykah Badu: 1997–1999: Baduizm and Live

-and number one on the US Billboard Top R&B/Hip-Hop Albums.
+and number one on the U.S. Billboard Top R&B/Hip-Hop Albums.
 The album was certified two times platinum by RIAA for shipments of over two million copies.
 The album's lead single, "Tyrone", was released in October 1997 and became another R&B hit single.
 "Tyrone", lyrically, is a song chiding a selfish, cheap, and inattentive boyfriend.

 Badu also collaborated with the Roots (who had previously handled production duties on a number of tracks on Baduizm) on their breakthrough 1999 release Things Fall Apart.
-She was featured on the song "You Got Me", by The Roots and American female rapper Eve.
-Co-written by Jill Scott, the song peaked at 39 in the US and 31 in the UK.
+She was featured on the song "You Got Me", by The Roots and American woman rapper Eve.
+Co-written by Jill Scott, the song peaked at 39 in the U.S. and 31 in the UK.
 The song went on to win The Roots and Badu a Grammy Award for Best Rap Performance by a Duo or Group in 1999.